Skip to main content

 Hains Point Loop Trail

-Take the free Wharf Jitney over to Hains Point or grab some wheels from Unlimited Biking and get ready for ample photo-ops of the blossoms.
+Take the free Wharf Jitney over to Hains Point and get ready for ample photo-ops of the blossoms.
 The loop around Hains Point spans 4.4 miles and is full of views of the blossoms with waterfront backdrops of the Potomac River, Anacostia River and Washington Channel.
 The loop is usually less crowded than the Tidal Basin, and it includes as many as 10 unique cherry blossom species.

 09